dpiponi/ChanceScript/README.md

 ChanceScript is a small C++ library supporting probabilistic programming.
 This design is modelled on Haskell monads.
 Monadic programming isn't the easiest approach to programming in C++ but there is some precedent, for example in the use of `.transform` and `and_then` in the interface for `std::optional`.
 In fact, this code uses this interface (but renamed to `.Transform` and `.AndThen` as I'm using something close to Epic Games style.)

+It's not clear C++ is a reasonable language for this as it stands so consider this all very experimental...

 Here is a small example program:

 ```